ginomempin/sample-dockerized-ros2-node/README.md

 The sample [*ros-base*](./test/ros-base.yml) config creates 2 containers, *myapp* and *myapp-tester*, each of which is a ROS2 node.
 The *myapp-tester* sends one-way commands and calls services to the *myapp* node, which can also reply with messages of its own.
 The APIs of the *myapp* node is exposed to the *myapp-tester* using a *myapp_apis* package.
 The sample node+app can be configured to fit different use-cases and applications, and can scale up to communicate with many more nodes.

 The ROS aspect provides a standard messaging format and interface for different apps.
-It isolates the app development with the communication between multiple apps and resources, i.e. the app developer/s does not need to care how their app can talk with other apps because that would be the responsibility of the node developer/s.
+It isolates the app development with the communication and coordination between other apps and resources.
+The app developer does not need to care about how their app will talk with other apps because that would be the responsibility of the node developer.

-The Docker aspect facilitates deployment as the host machine *ideally* only needs to install Docker and `docker-compose` to run the setup.
-All the node + app setup and dependencies are contained within the image, and all the Docker containers can be run on a local server or hosted on cloud platforms.
+The Docker aspect facilitates deployment as the host machine *ideally* only needs to install Docker and `docker-compose` to run the nodes.
+All the node + app setup steps and dependencies are contained in the building of the image and in the running of the containers.
+The containers can also be run on a local server, on a remote machine (for CI/CD pipelines), or hosted on cloud platforms.

 * [Design/Architecture](#designarchitecture)
     * [ROS Node+App Architecture](#ros-node-app-architecture)